On nouniqueness of solutions of Hamilton-Jacobi-Bellman equations: Existence and uniqueness theorem

-In this section we present known theorems on existence and uniqueness of lower semicontinuous solutions of the \ref{row} equation.
-We discuss results of the paper on the basis of these theorems.
-First, we introduce basic assumptions on Lagrangian.
+In this section we present the well-known theorem on existence and uniqueness of lower semicontinuous solutions of the \ref{row} equation.
+We discuss results of the paper on the basis of this theorem.
+First, we introduce basic assumptions on Hamiltonian: